KyleV1999/Camera2APITutorial/README.md

     }

   ```
 This function is called when the button is pressed to capture and image.
 Once again get create a ```CameraManager``` variable that will connect to the camera and store its information for use.
-Also get the camera charateristics again with ```getCameraCharacteristics()``` function.
-Now, create and array of Size[], that will hold the resolution of the outputed image.
+Also get the camera characteristics again with ```getCameraCharacteristics()``` function.
+Now, create and array of Size[], that will hold the resolution of the outputted image.
 The ```ImageReader``` object will output the rendered image onto the TextureView's surface.
 Finally, ```CaptureRequest.Builder``` will send the request to take a still image.

   ```java